- Public Service Guarantee

 - by posting it to:

 Your request must specify that it is made under the Act and you must provide sufficient detail to enable the document(s) requested to be identified.
 You must also provide an address (in Australia) to which notification of the determination of your application can be sent.
 Please note that a charge may be made for freedom of information requests.

 The Act provides you with a range of review and appeal options, which are outlined below.

-Please note that if the original determination that you are dissatisfied with was made by the Chief Executive (rather than another officer), you cannot apply for an Internal Review.
-In this case you may apply for an External Review by the State Ombudsman or the District Court.
+Please note that if the original determination that you are dissatisfied with was made by the Chief Executive as the Principal Officer, you cannot apply for an internal review.
+In this case you may apply for an external review by the State Ombudsman or the District Court.

-If, following the completion of an Internal Review, you are dissatisfied with the determination, or where you were not able to apply for an Internal Review, you may apply to the State Ombudsman for an External Review.
-Your must do this within 30 calendar days of being notified of DCSI's determination, although the Ombudsman has discretion to extend this time.
-There is no fee for an External Review.
+If, following the completion of an internal review, you are dissatisfied with the determination, or where you were not able to apply for an internal review, you may apply to the State Ombudsman for an external review.
+You must do this within 30 calendar days of being notified of DCSI's determination, although the Ombudsman has discretion to extend this time.
+There is no fee for an external review.

 You can contact the State Ombudsman by telephoning 8226 8699 (or toll free within SA on 1800 182 150) or you can send an email to email@example.com.

 You have the right to appeal to the District Court of South Australia if you are dissatisfied with: